The JP Morgan Emerging Market Bond Index (EMBI) has fallen more than 4% since the start of April.

 Dutch fund selectors were the most positive on emerging market debt with 56% looking to increase their holdings over the 12 months to March 2019; 33% plan to hold, and 11% did not use the asset class.
 This was a sharp jump from the previous quarter when only 25% wanted to increase, and 50% wanted to hold, and 11% did not use it.

 Source: Last Word Research

 The pan-European sentiment for Q1 2018 had 23% looking to increase, 50% to hold, 8% to decrease, and 19% did not use the asset class.

 According to FE Analytics, the emerging market fixed interest sector within the FCA Recognised universe returned -0.31% over the three years to 30 April 2018.

 Source: FE Analytics

-Marcelo Asslin, head of emerging market debt at Dutch asset manager NN Investment Partners, said the recent emerging market sell off was driven by investors finding themselves overweight in the asset class and uncomfortable with the risks such as higher volatility and the appreciation of the US dollar (which has risen more than 4% against the euro over the last month.)
+Marcelo Assalin, head of emerging market debt at Dutch asset manager NN Investment Partners, said the recent emerging market sell off was driven by investors finding themselves overweight in the asset class and uncomfortable with the risks such as higher volatility and the appreciation of the US dollar (which has risen more than 4% against the euro over the last month.)

-Asslin told Expert Investor that despite these risks – and the “idiosyncratic noise” in core emerging market countries such as Argentina, Indonesia, Malaysia, Mexico, Brazil, Turkey, and Iran – emerging market fundamentals remained positive.
+Assalin told Expert Investor that despite these risks – and the “idiosyncratic noise” in core emerging market countries such as Argentina, Indonesia, Malaysia, Mexico, Brazil, Turkey, and Iran – emerging market fundamentals remained positive.